Lumpia Recipe

 Lumpia wrapper is almost always available in the Philippines.
 Local markets and supermarkets carry this product.

 Here in the US, Filipino and Asian stores sell the wrapper too.
 There are many options that you can choose from.
 My favorite is the thin wrapper.
 It is similar to the ones sold in the Philippines.
 Other options include egg roll wrappers of different sizes.
-Use it when you want a thick wrapper for your spring roll.

 How to make lumpia wrapper for Lumpiang Shanghai